lazjen/zkfss/README.md

 * If hostname subkey is set, and the hostname is "myHost", then an override value for the host is stored at "/zkfss/X/myHost".
 * If an application name is set, e.g. "myApp", then an override value for the application is stored at "/zkfss/X/myApp".
-* If hostname subkey is set, and the hostname is "myHost" and an application name is set, e.g. "myApp", then an override value for the application is stored at "/zkfss/X/myApp_myHost" (An underscore is used as the separator in this case to keep a flatter node structure as the library used to check node values creates parent nodes)
+* If hostname subkey is set, and the hostname is "myHost" and an application name is set, e.g. "myApp", then an override value for the application is stored at "/zkfss/X/myApp/myHost"

 Feature switch values are evaluated in the following order: